mayankbaluni/mayankbaluni/README.md

   - Strategic Consultancy
   - Global Team Leadership
 - **Notable Achievements:**
+  - At Carrier Global, I've excelled in driving Agile product development and fostering deep stakeholder relationships, leading to the creation of AI-driven predictive models that have significantly improved electric vehicle battery health and operational efficiency.
+My strategic approach has consistently positioned our fleet management solutions at the forefront of the electrification industry.
   - Pioneered an outcome-based educational platform, enhancing learning efficiency through targeted gap analysis, which elevated NPS by 20% and optimized customer support operations, reducing resolution times and workload by 30% and 25% respectively